PureHolisticWellness lotus logoPureHolisticWellness

 Our bodies go into a state of repair, renewal, and rejuvenation while we sleep.
 The state of deep sleep in our bodies is when it gets its vital tasks done, which are directly related to the health and appearance of your skin.
 Since the skin is our largest organ, sound sleep allows cell repair to build up significantly.

-Sleep deprivation has been shown to cascade into a Hot Mess on the skin — singling it out as more prone to signs of aging, with impaired barrier function and increased vulnerability to environmental aggressors.
-Sleep deprivation has been linked to increased signs of skin aging with studies showing that poor sleepers had a significantly higher score for being tired, paler, and having more fine lines and uneven pigmentation than good-quality sleepers.
-Additionally, sleep deprivation is also known to aggravate pre-existing skin conditions like acne, eczema, and psoriasis so getting enough rest seems to be the key to keeping your skin healthy.
+Sleep deprivation may cascade into visible skin concerns — making it appear more prone to signs of aging, with a potentially impaired barrier function and increased vulnerability to environmental aggressors.
+Research has linked sleep deprivation to increased signs of skin aging, with some studies suggesting that poor sleepers may score higher for appearing fatigued, paler, and showing more fine lines and uneven pigmentation compared with good-quality sleepers.
+Additionally, sleep deprivation may aggravate pre-existing skin conditions like acne, eczema, and psoriasis, so prioritizing rest may be an important part of supporting overall skin health.

 We need to delve deep into the enchanting world of chronobiology – biology which examines our natural body rhythms — to appreciate what beauty sleep is.
 Just like every other system in our body, including metabolism or the digestive system — skin operates on a circadian rhythm which means that different processes (think repair and regeneration) are programmed to happen at specific times over those 24 hours.
 Our skin naturally repairs itself day and night, the evening hours are reserved specifically for more powerful regeneration when it goes to work repairing damage caused throughout that daytime and taking care of what lies ahead.

 Part of beauty sleep is the state in which blood flow to the skin increases overnight.
-The increased blood flow brings essential nutrients and oxygen to the surface, helping skin cells repair themselves and creating a dewy, glowing complexion.
-The lymphatic system is more active while we sleep, working to get rid of liquid waste and excess proteins that no longer serve us, helping reduce puffiness, especially around the eyes.
+The increased blood flow may bring essential nutrients and oxygen to the surface, helping skin cells repair themselves and supporting a dewy, glowing complexion.
+The lymphatic system is more active while we sleep, working to clear liquid waste and excess proteins, which may help reduce puffiness, especially around the eyes.

 To make the most of beauty sleep, it is important to take care of your skin well before turning over.
-A good night-time skincare regime can work wonders on the skin and support its natural regenerating process as well as address particular concerns.
+A good night-time skincare regime may work wonders on the skin, supporting its natural regenerating process and addressing particular concerns.
 Read on for a detailed, step-by-step guide to the perfect bedtime beauty routine:

 Start With A Clean Canvass: The most important step in any skincare routine is a thorough cleanse.
 Double Cleansing: All traces of makeup, sunscreen, and environmental pollutants are removed from the skin through a K-beauty-originated double cleansing method.
 Use an oil-based cleanser first to break down makeup and sebum, then a water-based one to rinse away any last bits of gunk.
 In this two-stage process is the skin cleverly prepared it for the treatments to come.